 Josh was elected in 2010 and re-elected in 2014.
 He is also a Marine Corps veteran who served two tours in Anbar Province, Iraq.

 As Treasurer of Ohio, Josh leveraged his understanding and embrace of technology to increase government transparency, bolster cyber-security and modernize Ohio's treasury management systems.

 In 2014 Josh launched OhioCheckbook.com, a first-of-its-kind transparency website, posting online over $690 billion of state spending.
 As a result of his innovation in this area, Josh earned Ohio the #1 ranking in America for government transparency.

 In 2018 Josh launched OhioCrypto.com, making Ohio the first state in the nation to enable taxpayers to pay taxes with cryptocurrency.
 This initiative was part of his broader drive to motivate policymakers and business leaders to embrace blockchain technology.

-When Treasurer Mandel took office in 2011, Ohio's finances were ranked 43rd and the state faced an $8 billion budget hole.
-At the end of his first term, Ohio's financial ranking had improved to 7th in the nation and the state had more than a $1 billion surplus.
+When Josh took office, Ohio's finances were ranked 43rd in the nation and the state faced an $8 billion budget hole.
+By the end of his first term, Ohio's financial ranking had improved to 7th in the nation and the state had more than a $1 billion surplus.